-Rule 1.
-Resources interconnected in the customer domain may provide services in any domain.

-Rule 2.
-Resources interconnected in the distribution domain may provide services in all domains except the customer domain, with the possible exception of community storage resources, per Ordering Paragraph 11 of D.17-04-039.

-Rule 3.
-Resources interconnected in the transmission domain may provide services in all domains except the customer or distribution domains.

-Rule 4.
-Resources interconnected in any grid domain may provide resource adequacy, transmission and wholesale market services.

-Rule 5.
-If one of the services provided by a storage resource is a reliability service, then that service must have priority.

-Rule 6.
-A single storage resource may not contract for two or more different reliability services from the same capacity in a single, or multiple, domains, over the same time interval for which the resource is committed to perform.
-The storage provider must not enter into multiple reliability service obligations such that the performance of one obligation renders the resource from being unable to perform the other obligation.
-An exception for resource adequacy services is noted in Rule 7, below.

-Rule 7.
-The exception to Rule 6 is for resource adequacy services.
-A single storage resource may contract for resource adequacy capacity and provide wholesale market reliability services using the same capacity, and over the same time interval.
-For example, if a storage resource is providing local resource adequacy capacity, it may meet its resource adequacy must offer obligation by providing any service in the wholesale service domain using its resource adequacy capacity.

-Rule 8.
-If using different portions of capacity to perform services, storage providers must clearly demonstrate, when contracting for services, the total capacity of the resource, with a guarantee that a certain, distinct capacity be dedicated and available to the capacity-differentiated reliability services.

-Rule 9.
-For each service, the program rules, contract or tariff relevant to the domain in which the service is provided, must specify enforcement of these rules, including any penalties for non-performance.

-Rule 10.
+- Rule 1.
+Resources interconnected in the customer domain may provide services in any domain. - Rule 2.
+Resources interconnected in the distribution domain may provide services in all domains except the customer domain, with the possible exception of community storage resources, per Ordering Paragraph 11 of D.17-04-039. - Rule 3.
+Resources interconnected in the transmission domain may provide services in all domains except the customer or distribution domains. - Rule 4.
+Resources interconnected in any grid domain may provide resource adequacy, transmission and wholesale market services. - Rule 5.
+If one of the services provided by a storage resource is a reliability service, then that service must have priority. - Rule 6.
+Priority means that a single storage resource must not enter into two or more reliability service obligation(s) such that the performance of one obligation renders the resource from being unable to perform the other obligation(s).
+New agreements for such obligations, including contracts and tariffs, must specify terms to ensure resource availability, which may include, but should not be limited to, financial penalties. - Rule 7.
+If using different portions of capacity to perform services, storage providers must clearly demonstrate, when contracting for services, the total capacity of the resource, with a guarantee that a certain, distinct capacity be dedicated and available to the capacity-differentiated reliability services. - Rule 8.
+For each service, the program rules, contract or tariff relevant to the domain in which the service is provided, must specify enforcement of these rules, including any penalties for non-performance. - Rule 9.
 In response to a utility request for offer, the storage provider is required to list any additional services it currently provides outside of the solicitation.
 In the event that a storage resource is enlisted to provide additional services at a later date, the storage provider is required to provide an updated list of all services provided by that resource to the entities that receive service from that resource.
 The intent of this Rule is to provide transparency in the energy storage market.

+Rule 10.
+For all services, the storage resource must comply with availability and performance requirements specified in its contract with the relevant authority.

 Rule 11.
-For all services, the storage resource must comply with availability and performance requirements specified in its contract with the relevant authority.

-Rule 12.
 In paying for performance of services, compensation and credit may only be permitted for those services which are incremental or distinct.
 Services provided must be measurable, and the same service only counted and compensated once to avoid double compensation.